Guide: Migrating your legacy account to an identity provider

 Carry out the following steps in sequence to complete this guide.

-Step 1: Ensure you have an EU Login account
+Step 1: Ensure you have an account with your provider

-Before taking any action on the test bed, be it connecting, registering for the first time or trying out available demos, you need to authenticate using your EU Login account.
+Before taking any action on the Test Bed, be it connecting, registering for the first time or trying out available demos, you need to authenticate using your identity provider’s account.

-Although you can create a new account from EU Login’s sign-in page, it is simpler to ensure you have one before connecting to the test bed.
-Follow our EU Login guide to check if you have an existing account and create a new account if not.
+Identity providers typically allow you to create a new account from their sign-in page.
+Nonetheless, it is simpler to ensure you have an account beforehand before connecting to the Test Bed.
+In the case of EU Login, you can follow our EU Login guide to check if you have an existing account and create a new account if not.

 ../_images/welcome4.png